KachiAlex/elderx/WEBRTC_ENHANCEMENTS.md

 **Version**: 2.0.0
 **Status**: Production Ready ✅

-For support or questions, please refer to the main ElderX documentation or contact the development team.
+For support or questions, please refer to the main Care Master documentation or contact the development team.